What to Do if My Baby Will Only Sleep on Me?

 FAQs:

-You can get your baby to be a strong, independent sleeper by consistently placing them down, calm and sleepy but still awake, and ensuring their sleep fundamentals such as a biologically aligned sleep schedule, consistent routine, and optimal sleep environment are set.
-For some babies applying a consistent sleep training approach can help your baby sleep without being held.
+You can get your baby to be a strong, independent sleeper by consistently placing them down, calm and sleepy but still awake, and applying a consistent sleep training approach.
 The Smart Sleep Coach by Pampers app can be a great support for helping you find a method of sleep training that you’re comfortable with for this transition.

-Of course all things come to an end at some point but contact naps and the need for contact to fall asleep can become challenging sleep crutches as your baby becomes a toddler and young child.
-It’s biologically normal for newborns to need this contact napping, but it’s ok for you to start weaning them off that support around the age of 3-4 months.
+Of course all things come to an end at some point, but contact naps and the need for contact to fall asleep can become challenging sleep crutches as your baby becomes a toddler and young child.
+It’s biologically normal for newborns to need this contact, but ok for you to start weaning them off that support around the age of 3-4 months.

-Around the age of 3-4 months is a good time to start weaning your baby off contact naps and needing to be held to to fall asleep.
+Around the age of 3-4 months is a good time to start weaning your baby off contact naps and needing to fall asleep on you.

-Contact naps are okay for a 1-month-old but to help a 1-month-old baby sleep without being held always, try creating a calming sleep environment that encourages relaxation and rest.
+To help a 1-month-old baby nap without being held, try creating a calming sleep environment that encourages relaxation and rest.
 Swaddling your 1-month-hold can provide a sense of security and prevent startling.
 You can let them fall asleep on you at 1-month-old then transfer them gently to their crib, or try and lay your baby down in their crib or bassinet when they’re sleepy and calm but awake, so they can start get comfortable with falling asleep on their own, but keep in mind they likely will need your support with falling asleep until they are 3 or 4 months old.
 You can also try patting, shushing, or gently rocking the crib to help soothe them without holding.

 Thank you!
 Your submission has been received!